3 Easy to Execute Retail Merchandising Tips

 For skin care and other applicable products, keep products and their pumps facing the same direction.
 Turn pumps out for testers and sideways for non-testers.
-Also, displaying a collection together makes it easier on the customer and encourages them to buy the entire product regimen.
+Displaying a collection together also makes it easier for the customer and encourages them to buy the entire product regimen.

 Properly merchandised shelves will remove barriers often created in a shopping experience, like the fear of knocking products over or having to ask the price of an item.
 Don’t overlook the flow through your space.
 Make sure it’s easy to maneuver through and that there aren’t any dead ends.
 And make sure you’ve got the right light on the subject.
 Lighting is an often overlooked aspect of any retail area that can make the difference between selling a product and it continuing to sit in the dark.

 Pricing all products, including testers, avoids the awkwardness of the customer having to ask.
 Place price stickers on the back or bottom of the items to keep the front visually clean.
 Placing product signage to the outside or end of the shelf makes the shelves look consistent and approachable.
-Attach stylish readers to your displays where print is tiny so that customers can reach for them to read labels.
-Also, consider that the average height of a female is 5'5", so don’t make your top shelves much higher than this so they’re easy see and reach.
-And, the Baby Boomers still remain one of the targeted consumer segments, so avoid having customers bend or stretch to reach for products.
+Attach stylish readers to your displays when the print is tiny so that customers can reach for them to read labels.
+Also, consider that the average height of a female is 5'5", so don’t make your top shelves much higher than this so they’re easy to see and reach.
+Your older clients still remain one of the targeted consumer segments, so avoid having customers bend or stretch to reach for products.
 This will also help customers that may have a disability.

-Group products together in unexpected ways to promote a season or holiday or convey a theme such as “Spa Night at Home.”
+Group products together in unexpected ways to promote a season / holiday or convey a theme, such as “Spa Night at Home.”
 Displaying signage of magazine mentions and promotions is a great way to excite a customer about a product.
 Place the actual product mentioned in front of the signage to again make clear the connection from the mention or promotion to purchasing the product.

 Keep these factors in mind when arranging your store and always look at your retail area from a customer's perspective.
 What makes perfect sense to you might be lost on them.
 Keep it simple, visually appealing, and don’t forget to be creative to keep your retail merchandising fresh.

 Universal Companies is proud to have a team of experienced spa advisors on staff and welcomes you to consult with our professionals about spa products and supplies, including ingredients, equipment, and retail.
 Dedicated to the success of spa professionals everywhere, we're grateful to be recognized with the American Spa Magazine Professional's Choice Award, Favorite Distributor of the Year for many consecutive years.
 (Thank you!)